 Provide market-competitive compensation and benefits to retain and attract top talent.

-Additionally, our Board and Executives are invested in NuStar’s future through their ownership of NuStar units.
-Our independent directors are each required to acquire and hold NuStar units with an aggregate value of two times their annual cash retainer.
+Additionally, our Board and our executives are invested in NuStar’s future through their ownership of NuStar units.
+Our independent directors are each required to acquire and hold NuStar units with an aggregate value of five times their annual cash retainer.

-Senior Executive Team: Required NuStar Energy Unit Ownership
+Senior Executive Team and Non-Employee Directors: Required NuStar Energy Unit Ownership

-As an operator of critical energy infrastructure, we recognize the importance of cybersecurity.
-We have built and continue to improve a robust program designed to prevent, detect and respond to potential threats.
+As an operator of critical energy infrastructure, we recognize the criticality of cybersecurity.
+We have built and continue to improve a robust program designed to prevent, detect and respond to potential cybersecurity threats.

-Cyber Incident Response Plan and cross-organizational tabletop exercises;
+Maintaining a Cyber Incident Response Plan and conducting cross-organizational tabletop exercises;

-Annual cybersecurity training for all employees with ‘refresher’ activities throughout the year.
+Conducting annual cybersecurity training for all employees, with ‘refresher’ activities throughout the year.

 Code of Business Conduct and Ethics

 We empower our employees to report concerns without fear of retaliation.
-In addition to encouraging reporting to a supervisor, a member of management, a member of the legal or human resources departments or our Governance, Ethics and Compliance Officer, we have an ethics hotline maintained by an independent third party.
-Our ethics hotline is accessible 24 hours a day, 7 days a week, 365 days a year, in multiple languages and provides a mechanism for anyone to report a concern anonymously, if desired.
+In addition to encouraging reporting to a supervisor, a member of management, a member of the Legal or Human Resources departments or our Governance, Ethics and Compliance Officer, we have an ethics hotline maintained by an independent third party.
+Our ethics hotline is accessible 24 hours a day, 7 days a week, 365 days a year in multiple languages, and it provides a mechanism for anyone to report a concern anonymously, if desired.
 We take all concerns seriously and follow the necessary protocols to investigate and resolve them effectively and efficiently, while taking precautions to maintain confidentiality.